back down on bench –

 Susan had many friends who loved her as their sister.

-and the three ladies join Susan all holding hands with Susan in the
+{Nancy and the three ladies join Susan all holding hands with Susan in the middle and

 Cue sound on the last word crowd “Susan stood out in the crowd” . . .